addradio/specs/out/specification.md

 Examples
 --------

-### Successfull communication without Authentication
+### Successful communication without Authentication

 This example demonstrates a successful communication between a Icecast2 server and a client.